-Managing Sarah Selecky Writing School’s Marketing and Operations means I wear a lot of hats.
-I get to be creative and play with marketing strategy and social media, and I get to be technical and logistical managing operations and our day-to-day workflow.
-I brainstorm crazy ideas with Sarah and puzzle out tricky coding problems with Ryan.
+As Sarah Selecky Writing School’s Direction of Creation, I wear a lot of hats.
+I get to be creative and play with marketing strategy and social media, and I get to be technical and design programs and online experiences.
+I brainstorm crazy ideas with Sarah and puzzle out tricky automation software problems with Ryan.
 It’s fun!
-And even though I spend all my work hours (and many, many non-work hours) online, my ultimate goal for our students is that the school provide you with the inspiration needed to get off the Internet and get writing.
+And even though I spend most of my time online, my ultimate goal for our students is that the school provide you with the inspiration needed to get off the internet and get writing.
 That’s what’s so special about Sarah Selecky Writing School—how it gives people the confidence to get back to the beautiful daily practice of writing.
-I know how much my morning scribble time means to me, and I know how much it takes to commit to finding that joy.
+I know how much my scribble time means to me, and I know how much it takes to commit to finding that joy.
 The fact that Sarah Selecky Writing School helps writers do that every day is magic.

 Three book crushes: Just three?
 Come on!
 Anything and everything by Jo Walton.
 Tana French’s mysteries; she is an absolute genius.
-Any good, long, epic multi-generational family story (I’m looking at you, John Irving, Donna Tartt, Michael Chabon, and Chimamanda Ngozi Adichie).
-For pure comfort, Harry Potter or the Anne series—the most nourishing books.
+A good, meaty, epic multi-generational family story (I’m looking at you, John Irving, Donna Tartt, Brit Bennett, Michael Chabon, Bernardine Evaristo).
+Quirky, hilarious voices (Ottessa Moshfegh, Eden Robinson, Kate Christensen).
+For pure comfort, Barbara Pym or the Anne series—the most nourishing books.

 Community Manager, Support